Click here for information on

 Full decontamination can be done by park staff through the boating season at the Eleven Mile Shop by appointment only between the hours of 7 AM until 5 PM daily.
 Owners should be aware that an inspection at Eleven Mile Reservoir will be required every time the vessel enters or leaves the ramp area for launching or loading unless the vessel has an untampered inspection strap attached to its bow and affixing it to the trailer that was placed upon it at Eleven Mile State Park when entering or exiting the ramp lot.

-EFFECTIVE Oct 31, 2016: The North Shore Boat Ramp will be closed to all use for the fall/winter season at the close of business on this date.
+EFFECTIVE April 01st, 2017: The North Shore Boat Ramp will be opened to all use for the spring/summer season at the start of business on this date.

 How Can You Help?

 Before leaving any lake or other waterway, fishermen and boaters should:

 CLEAN the hull of your vessel, belly boat or float tube thoroughly.

 DRAIN all water from the boat, including live wells, bait wells and ballast tanks.

 DRY the vessel, fishing gear and equipment.

 Additional contact information for Zebra Mussels policies and strategies:

 Boating Policies at a given park – Call the individual park office.